How to Apply for a Credit Card in Australia: Step-by-Step

 - Annual and ongoing fees

-- Interest-free days
+- Interest-free periods

-- Rewards earn rate (if applicable)
+- Rewards structure (if applicable)

 - Foreign transaction fees

-- Credit limit flexibility²⁶
+- Credit limit options

 Using comparison tools